Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Dermatologists’ Perspectives on Which is Better for Everyday Use

-• Sunscreen vs sunblock: Prioritize comfort – if it’s not worn daily, it can’t protect.
+- Sunscreen vs. sunblock: Prioritize comfort – if it’s not worn daily, it can’t provide protection.

-The difference between sunscreen and sunblock becomes less important than finding a formula that integrates seamlessly into your skincare routine and encourages daily sunscreen use.
+The difference between sunscreen and sunblock becomes less important than finding a formula that integrates seamlessly into your skincare routine and encourages daily use of sunscreen.

 Effectiveness in Extreme Conditions (High Altitude, Water Sports)